Zazk0u/BL2-BLTPS-Docs/zeta-bpd-helper_extensions/snippets-codes/ReadMe.md

-# Paste the .vscode folder from the zip, into the bpd helper folder.
+Paste the .vscode folder from the zip, into the zeta's bpd helper folder.

-# When you want to use the snippets, you must load the entire bpd helper folder in visual studio.
+When you want to use the snippets, you must load the entire bpd helper folder in visual studio.